streamdata-gallery-organizations/urban-airship/_listings/urban-airship/airmailsend-post-openapi.md

 x-complete: 0
 info:
   title: Urban Airship Post Airmail Send
-  description: "Sends a message.
+  description: Sends a message.
 All fields except message are optional, but at least
     one of tags, users or aliases must be specified.
 Much like the push API, we have a batch API call that can make sending multiple messages easier.
-It\u2019s located at /api/airmail/send/batch/ and accepts a list of messages in the same format as the standard push call."
+It???s located at /api/airmail/send/batch/ and accepts a list of messages in the same format as the standard push call.
   version: v3
 host: go.urbanairship.com
 basePath: /api/